juanaranjo94/backup-neweb-dreamcode/src/assets/posts/en/2023-mar-20-Artificial-intelligence-A-I-impact-areas.md

 ---
 metaTitle: Artificial intelligence (AI) impact areas in the business arena of 2023
-metaDescription: Artificial intelligence (AI) has had a significant impact on the business world in recent years, but at the beginning of this year it became a relevant trend that has captured the world's attention so far in 2023
+meta_description: Artificial intelligence (AI) has had a significant impact on the business world in recent years, but at the beginning of this year it became a relevant trend that has captured the world's attention so far in 2023
 title: Artificial intelligence (AI) impact areas in the business arena of 2023
 read: 5 - 10 min
 date: March 20, 2023